SpaceX to launch astronaut crew in first operational mission

 By Joey Roulette

-WASHINGTON, Nov 13 (Reuters) - Elon Musk’s SpaceX is poised to send a crew of four astronauts to the International Space Station on Saturday evening in NASA’s first operational mission using the Crew Dragon capsule.
+WASHINGTON, Nov 13 (Reuters) - Billionaire entrepreneur Elon Musk's SpaceX will try to send four astronauts to the International Space Station on Sunday in NASA's first operational mission using a privately built vehicle to fly humans into orbit.

+The liftoff time slipped from Saturday night due to gusty onshore winds that would have made a return landing for the Falcon 9 rocket's reusable booster stage difficult, NASA administrator Jim Bridenstine tweeted.

+The roughly eight-hour journey to the space station will be SpaceX’s first operational mission.
+A crewed test flight with two crewmen aboard in August marked the first spaceflight of NASA astronauts launched from U.S. soil in nine years.

-The roughly eight-hour flight to the station will be SpaceX’s first operational mission, as opposed to a test, after NASA officials this week signed off on Crew Dragon’s design, ending a nearly 10-year development phase for SpaceX under the agency’s public-private crew program.
+NASA officials signed off on Crew Dragon’s final design earlier this week, ending a nearly 10-year development phase for SpaceX under the agency’s public-private crew program.

-"The history being made this time is we’re launching what we call an operational flight to the International Space Station," NASA administrator Jim Bridenstine said during a press conference at Kennedy Space Center.
+"The history being made this time is we’re launching what we call an operational flight to the International Space Station," Bridenstine said at a press conference at Kennedy Space Center on Friday.

-Musk, who usually attends high-profile SpaceX missions in person at Kennedy Space Center, said Thursday that he took four coronavirus tests on the same day, with two returning negative and two producing positive results.
+Musk, who usually attends high-profile SpaceX missions in person, said on Thursday that after taking four coronavirus tests on the same day, two returned negative and two returned positive results.

-Bridenstine, asked on Friday if Musk will be in the launch control room for liftoff on Saturday, said agency policy requires employees to quarantine and self-isolate after testing positive for the disease, "so we anticipate that that will be taking place."
+Asked if Musk will be in the launch control room for liftoff, Bridenstine said agency policy required employees to quarantine and self-isolate after testing positive for the disease, "so we anticipate that that will be taking place."

-Whether Musk came into contact with the astronauts was unclear, but unlikely since the crew has been in routine quarantine for weeks prior to their flight on Saturday.
+Whether Musk came into contact with the astronauts was unclear but unlikely since the crew has been in routine quarantine for weeks prior to their flight.

 NASA contracted SpaceX and Boeing in 2014 to develop competing space capsules aimed at replacing its shuttle program that ended in 2011 and weaning off dependence on Russian rockets to send U.S. astronauts to space.